orchidsoftware/orchid.software/docs/en/docs/screens.md

 `{method?}` - means an optional argument that may go further.
 Correspondingly, the name "edit" in the address falls under it.
 The result will be a redirect to "dashboard/idea/".
+To avoid this, make sure to order your routes correctly.

 ## Data Acquisition

-The data to be displayed on the screen defined in the `query` method, where sampling or generation of information should occur.
-The transfer is carried out in the form of an array, the keys will be available in layouts, for their control.
+The `query` method of a screen is used to load data from the database or other sources.
+This data is then passed to the screen's layouts and views as an array

+For example, you might use the `query` method to response simple string:

 ```php
 public function query() : array